rshipp/geodigger/onepage.md

         def on_error(self, code):
             # This code will be executed automatically whenever the
-            # listener recieves an error message from the streaming API.
+            # listener receives an error message from the streaming API.
             # It is passed an integer value representing the error code.

         # ...